HTTP API

 Some resources contain an id

-field which uniquely identifies a resource.
-The ID is generated by commercetools when creating a resource.
+field that uniquely identifies a resource.
+The ID is generated by the Composable Commerce API when creating a resource.

 Some resources have a string field key